UMB-Heatmap/heatmap/readMe.txt

     GENERAL TESTING for bugs between all algos and visuals

-    Convert visuals to only use a single call to nRandomScalars() for better preformance and more consistent PRNG states without having to use SEED_INCREMENT
+    DONE: Convert visuals to only use a single call to nRandomScalars() for better preformance and more consistent PRNG states without having to use SEED_INCREMENT